-Many of the provisions of the law are being implemented at the state level, giving each state broad power to determine how the requirements and provisions of the ACA will be fulfilled and organized.
+Many of the provisions of the law were left to the states to determine and implement, giving each state broad power to determine how the requirements and provisions of the ACA would be fulfilled and organized.

 Under the ACA states were instructed to establish a State Insurance Exchange (Marketplace) , or the federal government would do so for them.
 They were given the option to develop their own state-administered Insurance Exchange, or to allow the Federal Government to establish a federally-facilitated Exchange (FFE).
 States could also partner with the federal government in establishing their Exchange through a federal-state partnership.
 In any state that did not take action to establish an exchange, the federal government established one for the state by default.

 Learn More: Background On Establishing The Exchanges

 The insurers offering Qualified Health Plans for individuals to purchase in the State Insurance Exchanges differ from state to state as do Plan Premiums and Pricing levels.

 Under the ACA law, the Medicaid program in every state was scheduled to be expanded to 138% of federal poverty level.
 However, a Supreme Court Decision struck down the mandatory portion of the requirement, leaving Medicaid Expansion as an option available to states.

 The federal Ryan White Program was implemented differently in each state prior to the ACA.
 However, since the program is a payer-of-last-resort program, the populations served, wrap-around services offered, and premium assistance offered through the program differs in each state.

 To learn more about what is happening in your state, please visit the Health Reform in My State section.